vidaldid-rte/dynawo-large-scale-validation/doc/Configuring events in Dynawo and Astre HOWTO.md

 Detailed steps for tripping lines and transformers:
 ==================================================

-In dynawo, lines and transformers are contained in the IIDM file, They are represented by elements with XML tags "line", and "transformer", respectively.
+In Dynawo, lines and transformers are contained in the IIDM file, They are represented by elements with XML tags "line", and "twoWindingsTransformer", respectively.
 They do not have a corresponding dynamic model in the DYD file.
 Phase-shifting transformers can be identified because they contain a child element with tag `phaseTapChanger` (standard transformers have a `ratioTapChanger` instead).

 Note: all transformers in all three Dynawo cases (Lille, Lyon, Marseille) seem to be **two-winding**.
 There are no three-winding tranformers (at least, not modeled as such).
-Also, the high-voltage side is almost always the "TO" side (or bus2); there's only two exceptions in the Lyon case ( SIEREY764, SIEREY762) and another two in the Marseille case (G.ILEY761, G.ILEY762).
+Also, the high-voltage side is almost always the "TO" side (or bus2); there's only two exceptions in the Lyon case (SIEREY764, SIEREY762) and another two in the Marseille case (G.ILEY761, G.ILEY762).

-In Astre, both lines ans transformers are described by elements with tag "quadripole", and they can be told apart by the value of the `type` attribute: 0--lines; 1--transformers; 2--phase shifting transformers.
+In Astre, both lines and transformers are described by elements with XML tag "quadripole", and they can be told apart by the value of the `type` attribute: 0--lines; 1--transformers; 2--phase shifting transformers.
 The "from" and "to" buses are described in the "nor" (noeud origine) an "nex" (noeud extreme) attributes, respectively.